-Recalling relevant agreed conclusions and resolutions adopted by the Commission on the Status of Women, including the agreed conclusion adopted at its sixty-first session, entitled "Women's economic empowerment in the changing world of work", 9 and the agreed conclusion adopted at its sixty-second session, entitled "Challenges and opportunities in achieving gender equality and the empowerment of
+Recalling relevant agreed conclusions and resolutions adopted by the Commission on the Status of Women, including the agreed conclusions adopted at its sixty-first session, entitled "Women's economic empowerment in the changing world of work", 9 and the agreed conclusions adopted at its sixty-second session, entitled "Challenges and opportunities in achieving gender equality and the empowerment of rural women and girls", 10 stressing that women and girls, particularly in developing countries, are important drivers of entrepreneurship and sustainable development,

-1 Adopted under the UNFCCC in FCCC/CP/2015/10/Add.1, decision 1/CP.21.
+&lt;sup>1 Adopted under the UNFCCC in FCCC/CP/2015/10/Add.1, decision 1/CP.21.

-2 United Nations, Treaty Series, vol. 1771, No. 30822.
+&lt;sup>2 United Nations, Treaty Series, vol. 1771, No. 30822.

-3 Resolution 69/283, annexes I and II.
+&lt;sup>3 Resolution 69/283, annexes I and II.